 Active hospitality calls for – surprise – action.
 It welcomes newcomers with real, live people, available to greet and help anyone entering your doors.
 But hospitality shouldn’t stop with your new visitors.
 Both new and returning attendees want to feel like their presence is valued.

-Information Gathering: When churches gather information, they often find – pleasantly – that they had more visitors than they realized.
+Information Gathering: When churches gather information using church management software, they often find – pleasantly – that they had more visitors than they realized.
 Numbers count (pun maybe intended).

 With accurate metrics, a church can not only know their attendance numbers, but also the number of new visitors and recognize changes in the attendance patterns of their returning congregants.